ibm-cloud-docs/Cloudant/getting-started.md

    Additionally, you can create a replication from the databases page by clicking the **Replicate** button in the Actions column.
    {: note}

-3. Enter the following information for your replication job:
+3. Enter the following information for your replication job. <br>

-   *Source*
+   Use the following information in the Source section:
       - Type - Select **Remote database**.
       - Name - Enter the database URL:
         ```http